 The consumer finance industry is highly fragmented and highly competitive.
 Due to various factors, including the existing low interest rate environment, the competitiveness of the industry continues to increase as new competitors continue to enter the market and certain existing competitors continue to expand their operations.
 There are numerous financial service companies that provide consumer credit in the markets served by the Company, including banks, credit unions, other consumer finance companies, and captive finance companies owned by automobile manufacturers and retailers.
 Increased competition for the purchase of Contracts enabled automobile dealers to shop for the best price, resulting in an erosion in the dealer discounts from the initial principal amounts at which the Company was willing to purchase Contracts and higher advance rates.
 Further, increased competition resulted in the purchase of lower credit quality Contracts.
 However, with the Company's change in management during the end of fiscal 2018 and beginning of fiscal 2019, it has placed less emphasis on competition when pricing the dealer discount.
 The Company instead focuses on purchasing Contracts that are priced to reflect the inherent risk level of the contract, and intends to sacrifice loan volume, if necessary, to maintain that pricing discipline.
-Primarily as a result of this shift in focus for the fiscal year ended March 31, 2019, the Company's average dealer discount on Contracts purchased increased to 8.2%, compared to 7.4% for the fiscal year ended March 31, 2018.
-The following table shows number and principal amount of Contracts purchased, average amount financed, average term, and average APR and discount for the periods presented:
+Primarily as a result of increased competition within the industry, for the fiscal year ended March 31, 2020, the Company's average dealer discount on Contracts purchased decreased to 7.9%, compared to 8.2% for the fiscal year ended March 31, 2019.
+The table below shows number and principal amount of Contracts purchased, average amount financed, average term, and average APR and discount for the periods presented: Key P ised